 Also notice, that there have to be two configuration files in the bin directory:

 "C:\Borland\bcc55\Bin\bcc32.cfg" containing 2 lines:

 Without them, bcc-compilations and linkage will fail later (the bcc-installer does not create those files!).

 For MINGW, it is best to install it at its standard location or "C:\MINGW64".

 Open a terminal window (xterm), and type both "cvs" and "gcc --version".
 There should be reasonable responses for both (aka: not "command not found").

-Borland-C users should open a command window, and try both "cvs" and "bcc32".
+Borland-C users should open a command window, and try both "cvs" and "bcc32" or "gcc".
 There should be reasonable responses for both.Sorry again, but now we are sure (too many people wrote emails in the past).

 In case you use Visual-C, make sure that your shell environment includes the Visual-C path (VSINSTALLDIR).
 In a command window, type "echo %VSINSTALLDIR%".
-If that value is not set, look for a batch file named "%ProgramFiles%\Microsoft Visual Studio xx.0"\VC\bin\vcvars32.bat", and execute it (xx is one of "9.0", "10.0" or "11.0").
+If that value is not set, look for a batch file named "%ProgramFiles%\Microsoft Visual Studio xx.0"\VC\bin\vcvars32.bat", and execute it (xx is one of "9.0", "10.0", "11.0" etc.).
 If required, add a call to that batch file to your "autoexec.bat".